-Join Will Kemp for an in-depth discussion in this video The basics of light logic, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video The basics of light logic, part of Drawing Foundations: Light and Shadow.

 Light logic is exactly that.
 It's logically where the light is coming from.
 You've now got a look at the characteristics of the light.
 Is it a hard, piercing sunlight or is it a soft, diffused window light?
 And by looking at these characteristics, you can then start to understand how the shadows work within that scene.
 So let's look in more detail at how light falls, and to start with, we can just use this sphere and see how the light falls on that.
 First, we're going to look at the cast shadow that is created.